52North/pubopen/communities/marketing.md

 * http://www.wikihow.com/Use-Twitter
 * http://mashable.com/guidebook/twitter/

-Rules of thumb for Twitter basics:
+GUIDE for Twitter basics:
 1. First create useful content: e.g. blog, newsticker, presentation, etc.
 2. Then twitter:
  * 140 characters in a tweet: It should contain a specific point from a longer piece of content, or give an idea of what to learn from content.
  * Use shortened URLS to save characters.
 There are a number of free link shortener tools available, e.g. http://ow.ly/url/shorten-url or https://bitly.com/
  * Use keywords (#hashtags) to find topics and have your topics be found.
  * Use @usernames to reach users with similar interests to that @username’s followers.
- * A picture is worth a thousand words - use pictures.
+ * Use pictures.
 Particularly when at an event. http://www.socialquant.net/images-for-twitter/
 3. Keeping tabs on tweets
  * Keep it under control with Tweetdeck (https://tweetdeck.twitter.com/).
 Tweetdeck is a nice tool, which gives you an overview of tweets from those you follow as well as yours, notifications, messages and activities.
  * Twitter analytics (http://analytics.twitter.com) provides basic statistical information about your tweets.